Jeff Johnston - biography

 He has twice been nominated for the Juno awards and the East Coast Music awards.
 The recipient of numerous awards from the Canada Council, FACTOR, Heritage Canada and The Quebec Arts Council, Johnston received the R. Murray Shafer award for composition/performance for his inventive composition ETT at the Sound Symposium music festival.

-Along with his busy schedule of performing and composing, Johnston also teaches piano, composition and coaches ensembles at McGill University's Schulich School of Music.
+Along with his busy schedule of performing and composing, Johnston also teaches piano and coaches ensembles at McGill University's Schulich School of Music.
 He has conducted workshops and guest lectured at universities across Canada.

 Jeff Johnston is a member of the Screen Composers Guild of Canada , SOCAN, the American Federation of Musicians and the McGill Course Lecturers and Instructors Union.